Opus Dei: Foundational period

 In 1947, a year after Escrivá moved the organization's headquarters to Rome, Opus Dei received a decree of praise and approval from Pope Pius XII, making it an institute of "pontifical right", i.e. under the direct governance of the Pope.
 In 1950, Pius XII granted definitive approval to Opus Dei, thereby allowing married people to join the organization, and secular clergy to be admitted to the Priestly Society of the Holy Cross.
-Several Opus Dei members such as Alberto Ullastres were ministers under the dictator Francisco Franco in Spain (see Opus Dei and politics).
+Several Opus Dei members such as Alberto Ullastres were ministers under the dictator Francisco Franco in Spain.

 Post-foundational years

+Antonio Fontán, Spanish journalist and Opus Dei member who fought for press freedom and democracy under Franco and was repeatedly persecuted by the regime.
+Fontan later became the first Senate President of Spain's democracy.

+Designation as personal prelature

 In 1975, Escrivá died and was succeeded by Álvaro del Portillo.
 In 1982, Opus Dei was made into a personal prelature.
 This means that Opus Dei is part of the Catholic Church, and the spirituality of the members falls under the direct jurisdiction of the prelate of Opus Dei wherever they are.
 As to "what the law lays down for all the ordinary faithful", the lay members of Opus Dei, being no different from other Catholics, "continue to be ... under the jurisdiction of the diocesan bishop", in the words of John Paul II's Apostolic Constitution, Ut Sit.

+Canonization of Escrivá

 One-third of the world's bishops sent letters petitioning for the canonization of Escrivá.
 Escrivá was beatified in 1992 in the midst of controversy prompted by questions about his suitability for sainthood.
 In 2002, approximately 300,000 people gathered in St. Peter's Square on the day Pope John Paul II canonized him.
 There are other members whose process of beatification has been opened: Ernesto Cofiño, a father of five children and a pioneer in pediatric research in Guatemala; Montserrat Grases, a teenage Catalan student who died of cancer; Toni Zweifel, a Swiss engineer; Tomás Alvira and wife, Paquita Domínguez, a Spanish married couple; Isidoro Zorzano Ledesma, an Argentinian engineer; Dora del Hoyo, a domestic worker; Fr.
 José María Hernández Garnica; and Father José Luis Múzquiz de Miguel, a Spanish priest who began Opus Dei in the United States.